jngdan/JWS/README.md

 -	After initializing the module, a permanent WiFi connectivity check (as defined in the settings) is performed.
 If any network disconnection is detected, JWS will attempt to reconnect and if is unsuccessful, perform a JWS resetting.
 -	Setting the hostname 'JWS_ESP32' in order to facilitate module identification on WiFi network.

+v1.3 - January 20, 2025

+Added a maintenance/operational mode function to suspend the monitoring of the home automation box.

+Improved web interfaces.